Hochopepper/SwordToShield/Dev/Development.md

 Complete 15+ stat blocks for creatures in the Beasts category of the bestiary

-### Write Bestiary Entry: Humanoids
+### Write Bestiary Entry: Humans
-Complete 15+ stat blocks for creatures in the Humanoids category of the bestiary
+Complete 15+ stat blocks for creatures in the Humans category of the bestiary

 ### Write Bestiary Entry: Undead